reframejs/reframe/docs/usage-manual.md

    It is loaded by all pages and is indefinitely cached across all pages.
  - `/TimePage.entry.hash_xxxxxxxxxxxxxxxxxxxx.js`
    which
-   includes the compiled version of `TimePage.universal.js` and a tiny wrapper.
+   includes the transpiled version of `TimePage.universal.js` and a tiny wrapper.
    It is specific to the page and is usually lightweight.

-As DOM-static pages are more performant, we recommand to make a page DOM-dynamic only if necessary.
+As DOM-static pages are more performant, we recommand to make pages DOM-dynamic only if necessary.

 So, when defining the page with a `.universal.js` file, the entire page is hydrated.